Dokkaebi bangmangi: Plot

-Basic plot

 A good woodcutter, on his way to cut wood, picked up some ginkgo nuts.
-He planned to give them in turn to his grandfather, his grandmother, his parents, his wife and his children, leaving the last ones for himself.
+He planned to give them in turn to his grandfather, his grandmother, his parents, his siblings, his wife and his children, leaving the last ones for himself.
 Just then, it suddenly started raining, so the woodcutter took shelter in a log cabin.
 Inside, he found some goblins having a party.
 They were banging a club, drinking and eating, and the woodcutter, feeling hungry, took out the ginkgo nut he had just picked up and bit into it.
 The goblins were startled at the sound of his biting, and ran away.
 The woodcutter picked up their club, and became a rich man.
 When his neighbor, an evil woodcutter, heard what had happened, he tried to become rich himself, in exactly the same way.
 But, unlike the good woodcutter, he tried to eat all the ginkgo nuts he picked up.
 Then, the evil woodcutter went into the goblins’ cabin and bit into a ginkgo nut.
 But when the goblins heard the sound this time, they gave the evil woodcutter a good beating, thinking he was the man who had tricked them.